 Sylus sat in the center of the chamber.
 A stone table and chairs had been relocated for his convenience.
 He held in his hand a steaming liquid that barely managed to warm his hands in the frozen cavern.
 Every time he felt himself about to spiral into fear and insanity, he focused on the feeling of something in his back pocket.
 His phone.
 He was afraid to see if it was even in one piece.
-Heck, even if it was, he knew it was useless here.
-Still, it somehow served as a comforting connection to home, even though it was so far away.
+Heck, even if it wasn’t, he knew it was useless here.
+Still, it somehow served as a comforting connection to home, even thought it was so far away.

 Qaitax swayed from side to side across the table.
 A humanoid head and torso on a long, thick tendril leading back into darkness.